NCL Home > Documentation > Functions > File IO

 Note: As with any binary file, the "endian-ness" of the data on the file and that of the current system must agree.
 The "ReadByteOrder" option in the setfileoption procedure can be used to force the "endian" type in a file.
 This allows big-endian files to be read on a little-endian machine and vice versa.
 The isbigendian function can be used to determine the endian-ness of your current system.

-This function was updated in version 4.3.0 in order to allow reads into files bigger than 2 GB.
-This change allows you to access records that occur past the 2 GB point in the file, but not to read into variables that would be larger than 2 GB.
+This function was updated in version 4.3.0 to allow reads into files bigger than 2 GB.
+This change allows you to access records that occur past the 2 GB point in the file.

 See Also